au-re/ramen/docs/chapters/GettingStarted/GettingStarted.md

 </RamenProvider>
 ```

-You can see the resulting graph below, it consists of a single Node with no connections:
+You can see the resulting graph below, it consists of a single Node with one output field and with no connections: